She had just come out of a big smile on this one...

 Awww, a new little family.
 On Friday, Emily observed, "Hey, I just realized she's already sealed to us."
 That was neat to think about.

 No, I wasn't faking it.
-Labor and delivery is rough on moms
+Labor and delivery is rough on moms and dads.

 And finally, here's Cassie in her car seat, getting calmed down for the ride home.
 We'll keep you posted with more pics soon.